 Cards

-Have you ever watched a YouTube video and saw that little ‘i’ pop up in the top right-hand corner?
+Have you ever watched a YouTube video and seen a pop-up in the video?
 That’s called a card!

 To add cards to your video, follow these steps: